 “THIS fight shouldn’t be happening,” said the coach whose fighter is about to participate in the very fight he believes shouldn’t be happening.
 “It just shouldn’t.
 It leaves you with a dirty feeling.”

-Joe McNally, the coach, never encouraged his boxer, David Price, to swerve Saturday’s (March 31) bout against Alexander Povetkin, a Russian who has twice failed drug tests, but struggled with it, morally, when it was signed two months ago, and now, having realised there has been no drug testing at all during their respective training camps, is sick to the stomach.
+Joe McNally, the coach, never encouraged his boxer, David Price, to swerve Saturday’s (March 31) bout against Alexander Povetkin, a Russian who has twice failed drug tests, but struggled with it, morally, when it was signed two months ago.
+Now, having realised there has been no drug testing at all during their respective training camps, he is sick to the stomach.

-“There’s been no testing involved in this whatsoever,” McNally revealed to Boxing News.
+“There’s been no testing involved in this whatsoever,” McNally revealed to Boxing News this afternoon (March 29).
 “David certainly hasn’t been tested.
 He could have been eating f*****g tons of Canelo Alvarez’s Mexican meat if he wanted to.

 “Povetkin hasn’t been tested – not once.
 I actually called UKAD (UK Anti-Doping) this morning (Thursday, March 29) and they couldn’t state to me whether they’d tested him or not.
 What they did tell me is his team signed up through the British Boxing Board of Control to be tested.
 But to me that means f**k all.
 If I had it my way he would have been VADA (Voluntary Anti-Doping Association) tested a long time ago.”

 David Price, of course, is well accustomed to fighting drug cheats.
 He fought Tony Thompson in 2013, and then fought another, Erkan Teper, in 2015.
 Both times he was stopped.
 Both times he discovered the extent of their dastardly ways only after he licked his wounds and attempted to rebuild a broken career.